moazhar64/moazhar.github.io/README.md

 ## 👤 About
 I am a **Doctoal Research Scholar in Structural Engineering at IIT Mandi**.
-I am interested in Applied Mechanics with  emphasis on  **microstructurally informed mechanical characterization of foam concrete** using:
+I am interested in Constitutive Modeling  with  emphasis on  **microstructurally informed mechanical characterization of foam concrete** using:
 - Fabric tensor approaches
 - X-ray CT and advanced imaging
 - Finite element modeling